Table of Contents

 Conclusion – How Does CPR Work?

 CPR is a straightforward medical procedure that anyone can learn.
-Through a combination of chest compressions and rescue breaths (or, even in some cases, just chest compressions with hands-only CPR), a trained bystander can help to keep a cardiac arrest victim stable until medical personnel arrives.
+Through a combination of chest compressions and rescue breaths (or, even in some cases, just chest compressions with hands-only CPR), a trained bystander can help to keep a cardiac arrest victim stable until medical personnel arrive.

 CPR works by providing chest compressions and rescue breaths to the victim of cardiac arrest.
 Chest compressions imitate the pumping of the heart to keep blood, oxygen, and nutrients circulating throughout the body to all the vital organs.
 Rescue breaths, then, provide oxygen directly to the lungs of the victim.
 These two steps in tandem can keep the victim stable and dramatically improve their survival rate.